Fragmon/klipper_max_flow_test/README.md

 TMC_FLOW_FIND_MAX                 # uses START=10, MAX=80
 ```

-The defaults are tuned for **typical V6-class hotends** which run cleanly up to 10–15 mm³/s but rarely past 25–30 mm³/s.
+The defaults are tuned for **high Flow hotends** which run cleanly up to 30-50 mm³/s.
 With `START=10` and `MAX=80`, the plugin sweeps from a safe baseline up to roughly 3× the maximum flow most stock hotends can sustain — which catches slip on practically any stock setup.

-For high-flow hotends (Volcano, CHT, Rapido HF, Revo Voron, Mosquito Magnum) the defaults will likely terminate at MAX without finding slip. **Bump MAX upward** — see the table below.

 ### How to pick START and MAX